-- The Business Code of Conduct was updated in 2019.
-It sets forth the ethical principles and the main rules of conduct, in accordance with applicable regulations, and the behavior expected of Fnac Darty employees and partners. - A "Gifts and Benefits Charter" updated in 2017 sets out in more detail the rules governing the various gifts and enticements from suppliers, third parties, and partners. - The key unifying values of the Fnac and Darty banners are Commitment, Passion, Respect, Innovation, Solidarity, Exemplary Performance, Spirit of Service, and Operational Excellence.
-These shared underlying values are reiterated in the updated Business Code of Conduct. - An Internal Control Charter was updated and supplemented in 2013.
-It defines the role, as set forth by the AMF framework, of each individual involved in internal control.
-Darty also has internal control guidelines that are regularly updated and sent to employees. - An Ethics Charter for Securities Trading, updated in 2017, in compliance with AMF instructions, defines the obligations incumbent on persons holding privileged information. - A Charter relating to the appropriate use of information systems was updated in 2018 to raise awareness and increase user responsibility among Fnac Darty employees in respect of the rights and duties incumbent on them.
+- The Business Code of Conduct was updated in 2020.
+It sets forth the ethical principles and the main rules of conduct, in accordance with applicable regulations, and the behavior expected of Fnac Darty employees and partners. - A "Gifts and Benefits Charter" updated in 2017 sets out in more detail the rules governing the various gifts and enticements from suppliers, third parties, and partners. - The key unifying values of the Fnac Darty Group banners are Commitment, Passion, Respect, Innovation, Solidarity, Exemplary Performance, Spirit of Service, and Operational Excellence.
+These shared underlying values are reiterated in the updated Business Code of Conduct. - An ethics charter for securities trading, updated in 2019, in compliance with AMF instructions, defines the obligations incumbent on persons holding privileged information. - A Charter relating to the appropriate use of information systems was updated in 2018 to raise awareness and increase user responsibility among Fnac Darty employees in respect of their rights and duties.